top of page

 • Victory Points

-• Gem gives your faction 1 victory point, while chests give 5 victory points when brought back to their faction’s base.
+• Datashard gives your faction 1 victory point, while crates give 5 victory points when brought back to their faction’s base.

-• Chests require both hands to carry, and while carried, the player cannot fire.
-The player can place the chest down to fire
+• Crates require both hands to carry, and while carried, the player cannot fire.
+The player can place the crate down to fire

 • Paper bags containing ammo caches will also be scattered about the play area, but are not considered carried and droppable resources, which means as many can be carried and redistributed as desired.

-• Oranges, when turned in to your base Moderator, will provide that player with an extra life.
+• Health Booster, when turned in to your base Moderator, will provide that player with an extra life.

-• A bottle of Rum, when turned in to your base Moderator, give that player two extra lives.
+• MaxDox Inhaler, when turned in to your base Moderator, will give that player two extra lives.

 • All resources in your possession and ammo on campus must be returned to the registration area at the end of the game or if you leave early.